HerbGardening.com, your source for herb growing information!

 Alternative Growing Media

-Soilless potting mixes, perlite, vermiculite, rockwool, coco peat, Oasis foam.
+Soilless potting mixes (Pro-Mix, Sunshine Mix, etc.), perlite, vermiculite, rockwool, coco peat, Oasis Rootcubes.

 Time From Seed to Saleable Plant

-Seeds to finished plugs, six weeks.
-Plugs to saleable plants, six weeks.
+Seeds to finished plugs in approximately 6 weeks.
+Plugs to saleable plants in approximately 6 weeks.

 Sun & Lighting Requirements